 Sharee Council is one of the foremost Islamic legal service providers in the UK, established by Shaikh Yakub Qasmi (rahimah-ullah).
 Our office is on Thornhill Road, Dewsbury and our contact number is 01924 464122.
 We have received several complaints concerning individuals purporting to be linked to Sharee Council.
 Please be cautious.

 Pioneer | History | Objective | Vision

 At Sharee Council we understand that access to quality Islamic services are a necessity for Muslims who are not only required to follow English law, but also Islamic law as prescribed by the Holy Qur’an and mentioned in Prophetic ahadeeth.
 Sharee Council is here to help the Muslim community in taking care of their Islamic affairs.
-Without specialist expertise in the various Islamic fields, we aim to offer a wide range of services pertinent to Muslims residing in the West.
+With specialist expertise in the various Islamic fields, we aim to offer a wide range of services pertinent to Muslims residing in the West.

 Islam is more than just a religion – it is a complete way of life and to follow it is to follow a definitive code of conduct.
 Not only does Islamic legislation relate to belief and worship, but for a Muslim, Allah (SWT) has also divinely ordained the economic and social aspects of his or her life.
 Therefore, it is imperative for a Muslim, regardless of his place of residence, that not only does he live in accordance with the law of the land in which he resides, but that he abides by the dictates of Islamic law (Shariah) as well.

 With our services you can be rest assured knowing that your Islamic needs are handled in a way that adheres to the tenets of Islamic law and credible.
 Whether it is resolving a dispute, guidance on calculating your annual zakat liability, or an important question on salah, we are able to help, in-sha-Allah.